MsGeetanjali12/Yoga-Pose-Detection-and-Feedback-Generation/README.md

 - Provided real-time **visual and voice feedback** for corrections.

 ## Future Enhancements
-- Expand pose database.
-- Develop a mobile application.
+- Expanding pose database and development of a mobile or web application